Rapid transit: Operation

-Rapid transit is used in cities, agglomerations, and metropolitan areas to transport large numbers of people often short distances at high frequency.
+Rapid transit is used for local transport in cities, agglomerations, and metropolitan areas to transport large numbers of people often short distances at high frequency.
 The extent of the rapid transit system varies greatly between cities, with several transport strategies.

 Some systems may extend only to the limits of the inner city, or to its inner ring of suburbs with trains making frequent station stops.
 The outer suburbs may then be reached by a separate commuter rail network where more widely spaced stations allow higher speeds.
 In some cases the differences between urban rapid transit and suburban systems are not clear.

 Rapid transit systems may be supplemented by other systems such as trolleybuses, regular buses, trams, or commuter rail.
 This combination of transit modes serves to offset certain limitations of rapid transit such as limited stops and long walking distances between outside access points.
 Bus or tram feeder systems transport people to rapid transit stops.